Summer School Registration Open: Responsible Research and Innovation in Food, Plant and Energy system Science

-The natural sciences have strong implications for political topics, e.g. in the fields of sustainable development, adaptation and mitigation potentials in the light of climate change or way to responsible research and innovation in the field of biotechnology.
+The natural, life and engineering sciences have strong implications for political topics, e.g. in the fields of sustainable development, adaptation and mitigation potentials in the light of climate change or way to responsible research and innovation in the field of biotechnology.
 As a young researcher, you may perceive a gap between research and its implementation in these domains, and you may be wondering how this gap could be bridged.

 For program registration, please contact: firstname.lastname@example.org

-This program has been approved as a structured training program by the University of Zurich, University of Basel and ETH Zurich, as well as the Zurich Life Science Graduate School.
+The PhD program is accredited by the University of Zurich, University of Basel and ETH Zurich, as well as the Zurich Life Science Graduate School.
 It will be finished with a joint certification from all three universities as part of your doctoral degree.